-General Learning Goal: The student will explain and demonstrate basic techniques for gaining control over suspects.
+General Learning Goal: The students will demonstrate proficiency in basic techniques for gaining control over suspects.

-- A. The student will explain and demonstrate holds including but not limited to:
+- A. The students will demonstrate proficiency in control holds including, but not limited to:

 - 1. Control and escort

-- 2. Pre-arrest and on-arrest situations
+- 2. Pre-arrest and arrest situations

-- 3. Discussion of team submission techniques
+- 3. Team control techniques

 - a.
-Multi officer techniques for controlling a suspect
+Multi-officer techniques for controlling a suspect

 - b.
-Officer surround suspect
+Officers surround suspect

 - c.
 "Trigger" word for action

 - d.
-Limb control: handcuff and or hobble
+Limb control: handcuff and/or hobble

 - e.
-Sit subject up in upright position
+Sit subject up in an upright position or place them in a recovery position on their side

 - f.
 Decision as to medical transport or police transport

 - 4. Practical exercises and demonstration of techniques

 - a.
 Tactical positioning

 - b.
 Limb control / take-downs to include legs and arms

 - c.
 Head and neck stabilization

 - d.
 Handcuffing skills

 - e.
 Team contact, control and take-downs